 How can you introduce something new in your career? in your life? in your ways of leading and being a leader?

 We need new ideas and new approaches to leadership, as I write here.

 And in this new world of upheaval, we need to consider our place as leaders.
 What IS leadership, anyway?

-CHANGE IS HARD, and that’s why I’m creating an online WORKSHOP.
-It’s in development with early-adopter pricing.
+CHANGE IS HARD, and that’s why I created an online WORKSHOP.
 Read all about it here.